-The primary owner of Ferrari is the investing public, while Piero Ferrari — Enzo’s second son — also holds a significant ownership stake, which Exor N.V. rounding out ownership of the company.
+The primary owner of Ferrari is the investing public, while Piero Ferrari — Enzo’s second son — also holds a significant ownership stake, with Exor N.V. rounding out ownership of the company.
 Exor N.V. is a company controlled by descendants of one of Fiat’s original founders, Giovanni Agnelli.

 Despite the changes in ownership over the years, where Ferraris are made remains the same: Maranello, Italy.
 Ferrari has never lost sight of what makes the brand distinct: expertly engineered, precision-crafted, world-class supercars.

 Owning a Ferrari is a special experience, as is the process of buying one.
 Want to learn more about the brand or purchase a Prancing Horse of your own?
 Contact Continental AutoSports Ferrari to start the process.
 While we’re located near Chicago, we proudly serve buyers in Indianapolis, Milwaukee, and throughout the United States.